UFFeScience/denethor/doc/denethor.md

 1. **Upload files to AWS S3**: This step performs the upload of files to the specified AWS S3 bucket.
 The "key" parameter is not specified, indicating that the files will be uploaded directly to the root of the bucket.

 2. **Invoke function execution (tree_constructor)**: This step invokes the "tree_constructor" AWS Lambda function.
 The function reads files from the input bucket and writes the output to the output bucket.
-The execution strategy is "for_each_file", causing the function to be invoked separately for each input file.
+The execution strategy is "for_each_input", causing the function to be invoked separately for each input file.

 3. **Monitor function execution (tree_constructor)**: This step monitors the execution of the "tree_constructor" AWS Lambda function.
 By using the generated request IDs from the previous step, it is possible to monitor the status of each function call.

 4. **Invoke function execution (subtree_mining)**: This step invokes the "subtree_mining" AWS Lambda function.
 The function reads files from the input bucket and writes the output to the output bucket.
-The execution strategy is "for_all_files", causing the function to be invoked only once for the entire set of input files.
+The execution strategy is "for_all_inputs", causing the function to be invoked only once for the entire set of input files.

 5. **Monitor function execution (subtree_mining)**: This step monitors the execution of the "subtree_mining" AWS Lambda function.
 By using the generated request IDs from the previous step, it is possible to monitor the status of each function call.